Officials Program & Pathway

 • Builds respect and understanding towards young officials

-• Encourages positive sideline behaviour, creating a welcoming and supportive environment where our under-18 referees can learn, develop, and enjoy the game
+• Encourages positive sideline behaviour — a welcoming environment where under-18 referees can learn, develop and enjoy the game

 How It Works